 - the course satisfies any requirements for the Rutgers major program of study.

-You can also earn your Rutgers degree closer to home.
-Rutgers University–Camden offers degree-completion programs at county and community colleges in New Jersey.
+Did you know that you can earn your Rutgers degree close to home or work?
+Rutgers University–Camden offers bachelor’s degree-completion programs at county and community colleges throughout New Jersey.
 Learn more about Rutgers off-campus programs.

 There are three levels of appeal.